waltr21/343/history-and-architecture/PITCHME.md

 During the 40s and early 50s there was no floating point hardware; people had to use interpreted systems to do floating point operations.
 These were very slow.

 The IBM 704 was the first machine that included hardware for both integer and floating point operations.
 Fortran statements were very similar to the hardware statements of the 704.
+---?image=./history-and-architecture/images/ibm704.jpg&size=auto 90%
 ---
+**Fortran and the IBM 704**
+***

+Was **the** computer at the time.

+Led to the creation of LISP, a musical language called MUSIC, inspired the voice for HAL in *2001: A Space Odyssey* when John Larry Kelly at Bell Labs demonstrated a voice synthesizer program singing "Bicycle Built for Two".

+Note:
+There seems to be some conflict as to whether it was a 704 or a 7094.
+---
+<audio src="./history-and-architecture/images/daisy.mp3">Audio not supported :(</audio>
 **Fortran and the IBM 704**
 ***